-If you don’t, you’ll end up with deep wrinkles and unsightly dark spots.
-You’ll look older before your time and, if you’re really unlucky, get cancer, too.
+If you don’t wear it, you’ll end up with deep wrinkles and dark spots.
+You’ll look older before your time.
+If you’re really unlucky, get cancer, too.

 If you do wear it, you may not be getting your vitamin D fix and that can mess up your body really bad.
 Think osteoporosis, cancer, and all sorts of bad things.